How to Properly Moisturize Dry Feet

 - Now is a good time to trim those nails, while they’re soft from soaking in the bath.
 Trim them in a straight line and don’t trim too close to the toes—digging in and cutting them too enthusiastically, especially at the corners, can cause ingrowing nails, which are very painful and in severe cases may need surgery to correct the problem.

 Weekly Foot Moisturizing Massage

-A weekly treat for feet.
-While your feet are still damp from bathing them, massage them with Baby Oil or other skin softener.
+Here's a weekly treat for your feet.
+While your feet are still damp from bathing them, massage them with Baby Oil or another skin softener.
 Take your time and massage your feet and toes gently and thoroughly.
 When your feet are positively tingling with relaxation, pat off the excess oil.
 Since with a foot massage the oil will get everywhere, and because feet don’t like too much moisture, it can be a good idea to gently wash feet after a massage and apply just a little foot moisturizer to the soles after drying them with a warm, thick towel.

 The most important thing about foot care is to do it regularly.
 Gently pumice (or better, use a foot scrub product that gently exfoliates feet) and massage your feet with baby oil once a week, and try to apply a little moisturiser to the soles of clean feet every night, or at least 2-3 nights a week.

 The website of the UK's Society of Chiropodists and Podiatrists, with a huge amount of information and advice on how to keep your feet healthy and happy, as well as giving information on common (and some not-so-common) foot problems.